trimstray/nginx-admins-handbook/README.md

 ## Contributing

-If you find something which doesn't make sense, or one of these doesn't seem right, or something seems really stupid; please make a pull request or please add valid and well-reasoned opinions about your changes or comments.
+If you find something which doesn't make sense, or something doesn't seem right, please make a pull request and please add valid and well-reasoned explanations about your changes or comments.

-Before add pull request please see **[this](CONTRIBUTING.md)**.
+Before adding a pull request, please see the **[contributing guidelines](CONTRIBUTING.md)**.

 ## SSL Report: blkcipher.info